ajmpawlik/Bank_tech_test/README.md

 I can make a deposit.

 As a client of a BANK,
+so that I could take my money on the basic account,
+I can make a withdrawal.

+As a client of a BANK,
 so that I could know when I made an operation,
 I record a date of the operation.